kitiplex/kitiplex.github.io/website/docs/gists/openai-api.md

 ---
 title: Getting OpenAI API Keys
 ---
+# Getting OpenAI API Keys

-To obtain OpenAI API keys, follow these steps:
+## To obtain OpenAI API keys, follow these steps:

 1. Visit the OpenAI website by clicking [here](https://openai.com/).
 2. Click on the "Get started" button on the homepage, or you can directly go to the signup page [here](https://openai.com/signup/).